U. G. Krishnamurti: No teaching

 U.G. emphasised the impossibility and non-necessity of any human change, radical or mundane.
 These assertions, he stated, cannot be considered as a "teaching", that is, something intended to be used to bring about a change.
-He insisted that the body and its actions are already perfect, and he considered attempts to change or mould the body as violations of the peace and the harmony that is already there.
-The psyche or self or mind, an entity which he denied as having any being, is composed of nothing but the "demand" to bring about change in the world, in itself, or in both.
-Furthermore, human self-consciousness is not a thing, but a movement, one characterised by "perpetual malcontent" and a "fascist insistence" on its own importance and survival.
+He insisted that the body and its actions are already perfect, and he considered attempts to change or mould the body as violations of the peace and the harmony that is already there: